jurkovicmartin/Wordle/README.md

 *Note: Some not totally suitable word could get through the testing.*

-*Note: Even for czech language typing english keyboard layout is needed*
+*Note: Even for czech language typing english keyboard layout is needed.*